jroimartin/linux-dev/README.md

 ## scripts/qemu.sh

-Runs a vm using the specified kernel a disk image.
+Runs a VM using the specified kernel and disk image.

 ## scripts/prune-kernel.sh